dovecot/documentation/docs/howto/lmtp/exim.md

 ## Delivering Mails Case Insensitively

 ::: WARNING
-Just use this setup if all your login names contain only lower case characters!
+Just use this setup if all your login names contain only lowercase characters!
 (On Linux see `/etc/adduser.conf` under NAME_REGEX variable).
 :::